JuliaData/DataFrames.jl/docs/src/man/basics.md

    2 │     2      6
    3 │     3      7
    4 │     4      8

+# Broadcasting syntax can be used to rename only some columns.
+# See the Broadcasting Operation Pairs section below.
 ```

 In the `source_column_selector => new_column_names` operation form,